naturalUnnerving/HexdumpUtility/README.md

 # HexdumpUtility
-Simple hexdump utility in C
+Simple hexdump utility in C.
+Currently supports binaries up to 65535 bytes in size.